Ferdinand de Saussure: Biography

-Ferdinand de Saussure is one of the world’s most quoted linguists, which is remarkable as he himself hardly published anything during his lifetime.
+Ferdinand de Saussure is one of the world's most quoted linguists, which is remarkable as he hardly published anything during his lifetime.
 Even his few scientific articles are not unproblematic.
 Thus, for example, his publication on Lithuanian phonetics is mostly taken from studies by the Lithuanian researcher Friedrich Kurschat, with whom Saussure traveled through Lithuania in August 1880 for two weeks and whose (German) books Saussure had read.
 Saussure, who had studied some basic grammar of Lithuanian in Leipzig for one semester but was unable to speak the language, was thus dependent on Kurschat.

 Saussure taught at the École pratique des hautes études for eleven years during which he was named Chevalier de la Légion d'Honneur (Knight of the Legion of Honor).
 When offered a professorship in Geneva in 1892, he returned to Switzerland.
 Saussure lectured on Sanskrit and Indo-European at the University of Geneva for the remainder of his life.
-It was not until 1907 that Saussure began teaching the Course of General Linguistics, which he would offer three times, ending in the summer of 1911.
+It was not until 1907 that Saussure began teaching the Course of General Linguistics, which he offered three times ending in the summer of 1911.
 He died in 1913 in Vufflens-le-Château, Vaud, Switzerland.
 His brothers were the linguist and Esperantist René de Saussure, and scholar of ancient Chinese astronomy, Léopold de Saussure.
-His son Raymond de Saussure was a psychoanalyst.
+His son Raymond de Saussure was a psychiatrist and prolific psychoanalytic theorist, who was trained under Sigmund Freud himself.

-Saussure attempted, at various times in the 1880s and 1890s, to write a book on general linguistic matters.
-His lectures about important principles of language description in Geneva between 1907 and 1911 were collected and published by his pupils posthumously in the famous Cours de linguistique générale in 1916.
-Work published in his lifetime includes two monographs and a few dozen of papers and notes, all of them collected in a volume of some 600 pages published in 1922.
-Saussure did not publish anything of his work on ancient poetics even if he had filled more than of a hundred notebooks.
+Saussure attempted at various times in the 1880s and 1890s, to write a book on general linguistic matters.
+His lectures about important principles of language description in Geneva between 1907 and 1911 were collected and published by his pupils posthumously in the famous Cours de linguistique générale (Course in General Linguistics) in 1916.
+Work published in his lifetime includes two monographs and a few dozen papers and notes, all of them collected in a volume of some 600 pages published in 1922.
+Saussure did not publish anything of his work on ancient poetics even though he had filled more than a hundred notebooks.
 Jean Starobinski edited and presented material from them in the 1970s and more has been published since then.
-Some of his manuscripts, including an unfinished essay discovered in 1996, were published in Writings in General Linguistics, but most of the material in it had already been published in Engler's critical edition of the Course, in 1967 and 1974.
-Today it is clear that Cours owes much to its so-called editors Charles Bally and Albert Sèchehaye and various details are difficult to track to Saussure himself or his manuscripts.
+Some of his manuscripts, including an unfinished essay discovered in 1996, were published in Writings in General Linguistics, but most of the material in it had already been published in Engler's critical edition of the Cours, in 1967 and 1974.
+Today it is clear that Cours owes much to its so-called editors Charles Bally and Albert Sechehaye and various details are difficult to track to Saussure himself or his manuscripts.